-Since April 2014, 32 (68%) of the 47 of young people coming into care were aged 14-17 years.
-Westminster continues to have a higher rate for Unaccompanied Asylum Seeking Children (UASC) and secure remands.
-There has also been a number of European Nationals who are 17 years old who arrived in the UK or were abandoned here who have sought accommodation under the Children Act 1989 Section 20 status as young people with no person who has parental responsibility for them in the UK.
+Since April 2014, 39 (66%) of the 59 of young people coming into care were aged 14-17 years.
+These numbers reflect an increase in the number of European Nationals who are 17 years old who arrive in the UK or were abandoned who have sought accommodation under the Children Act (1989) Section 20 status as young people with no person who has parental responsibility for them in the UK.